Khoja

-The Khojas are a mainly Nizari Isma'ili Shia community of people originating in Gujarat, India.

-Derived from the Persian khwaja, a term of honor, the word Khoja is used to refer to members of Baniya caste groups (Vaishyas), who converted to Islam from Hinduism under Muslim pirs (saints).
+The Khoja are a tribe or caste of Muslims mainly members of the Nizari Ismaʿiliyyah sect of Islam with a minority of followers of Shia Islam originating the western Indian subcontinent, and converted to Islam from Hinduism by the 14th century by the Persian pīr (religious leader or teacher) Saḍr-al-Dīn.

 In India, most Khojas live in the states of Gujarat, Maharashtra, Rajasthan and the city of Hyderabad.
+In Pakistan, most Khoja live in Karachi, Hyderabad and Thatta in Sindh province, and in Gwadar in Balochistan province.

+In Oman a large portion of them live in Muscat and in the Arab world they are known as the Lawatia.
+Across Africa and especially in East Africa, the Khoja have historically dominated business in various fields however many of these families migrated to Europe in the colonial era or immediately afterwards.
+In Madagascar the Khoja are known by the honorific Karana title and are now concentrated in the capital.

-Many Khojas have also migrated and settled over the centuries in East Africa, the Caribbean, Europe and North America.
-The Khoja were by then adherents of Nizari Isma'ilism.
-In the late 19th and early 20th centuries, particularly in the aftermath of the Aga Khan Case a significant minority separated and adopted Sunni Islam and Twelver shi'ism, while the majority remained Nizari Isma'ili.
-In Pakistan, most Khoja live in Karachi in Sindh province.
+The Khoja originally observed Hinduism and then became adherents of Nizari Isma'ilism.
+In the late 19th and early 20th centuries, particularly in the aftermath of the Aga Khan Case a small minority separated and adopted Sunni Islam and Twelver Shi'ia Islam, while the majority remained Nizari Isma'ili.

 Etymology

 The term Khoja derives from Khwāja (New Persian Khājé), a Persian honorific title (خواجه) of pious individuals used in Turco-Persian influenced regions of the Muslim world.

 The specific term Khoja in the Gujarati and Sindhi languages, was first bestowed by the Persianate Nizari Isma'ili Sadardin (died c.
 15th century) upon his followers during the lifetime of the Nizari Ismaili Imam Islam Shah (1368-1423 CE).
 As such, Pir Shihab al-din Shah, brother of one of the Nizari Ismaili imams, wrote regarding the origins of the Khojas that the very formation of the community came about through Pir Sadardin's devotion to the Imam.

 Many Lohanas of Gujarat converted to Nizari Ismailism due to the efforts of Pir Sadardin.
 They gradually used the title Khoja.
 Before the arrival of the Aga Khan from Persia to British ruled India in the 19th century, Khojas retained many Hindu traditions, including a variation on the belief in the Dashavatara.